Community-embedded (adjunct) faculty

 What excites you about teaching with the school?
 I love the opportunity to work with new social workers.
 They are often energized and excited to learn.
 They push me to stretch and to continue growing.
 It's an honor and a privilege to support new social work students grow and flourish in the profession.

-About me: I'm a United States Air Force Veteran and absolutely love my two dogs, Kuruk and Takoda.
+About me: I'm a United States Air Force Veteran and absolutely love my two dogs, Takoda, Karma and Keme.

 SSW alum: M.S.W.’19